-When sharing your site on Facebook, Twitter, Google Plus and others, we many times want to select a specific image to share on those sites that will represent out site.
+When sharing your site on Facebook, Twitter and others, many times want to select a specific image to share on those sites that will represent out site.
 For this we simply how to follow the following steps and the recommendations mentioned afterwards.
 Please be sure to also read the recommendations since they include important information for your site to gain SEO score points, be more compatible with browsers, Social sites and more.

-2. After opening the Home page, scroll down and on your right you should see the Social Media Sharing Details section
+2. After opening the Home page, scroll down and on the right there is the Social Media Sharing Details section

 3. At the end of this section there is the Social Media Image box.
 The image can be uploaded directly from your computer or from an existing image in the Media Manager.